dropbox/nsot/README.md

 ## Warning

-AThis project is still very much in flux and likely to have database changes without migration support for the time being.
-Also some documentation may describe steps not yes possible.
+This project is still very much in flux and likely to have database changes without migration support for the time being.
+Also some documentation may describe steps not yet possible.

 ### Description

 NSoT is a Network Source of Truth API and FE for managing Network Assets.

-Currently only IP Address Management on on the road-map but it will evolve into more over time.
+Currently only IP Address Management is on the road-map but it will evolve into more over time.